Indiana Online Poker FAQ

-Q. With Illinois considering legal online poker after the 2011 Department of Justice ruling, wouldn't it make sense for Indiana to consider it as well?
+Q. With Illinois considering legal online poker, wouldn't it make sense for Indiana to consider it as well?

 A. It would make sense, but Indiana online poker is not being considered by the state legislature.
 Should Illinois pursue it further and proceed toward imminent legalization, Indiana might be persuaded to give it a second look.